cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Negotiators excel in diplomacy, employing skills in de-escalation and persuasive communication.
-Their knowledge in cultural anthropology and behavioral psychology allows them to navigate complex social and political landscapes, forging alliances and resolving conflicts without violence.
-Trained in self-defense and discreet piloting, they are equipped for sensitive diplomatic missions.
+Their knowledge in cultural anthropology and behavioural psychology allows them to navigate complex social and political landscapes, forging alliances and resolving conflicts without violence.
+Trained in self-defence and discreet piloting, they are equipped for sensitive diplomatic missions.
 Their strategic influence and psychological insight play a pivotal role in operations requiring nuanced approaches to complex interstellar relations.